-Gas leak at LG Polymers plant in Andhra Pradesh kills six, over 120 hospitalised
+Gas leak at LG Polymers plant in Andhra Pradesh kills nine, hundreds hospitalised

 “Hundreds of people have inhaled it and either fell unconscious or having breathing issues,” Srijana Gummalla, Commissioner, Greater Visakhapatnam Municipal Corporation said on Twitter.

-The Greater Visakhapatnam Municipal Corporation (GVMC) tweeted requesting citizens in the vicinity of the plant to stay indoors.
+Swarupa Rani, an Assistant Commissioner of Police in Visakhapatnam told Reuters that at least nine people had died and between 300-400 hospitalised.
+Another 1,500 people had been evacuated, mostly from a neighbouring village.

+Areas within an approximately 3-kilometer (nearly 2-mile)radius of the plant were vulnerable, the municipal corporation said in a tweet.
+Cross-referencing maps of the affected area, there is at least one coronavirus containment zone in the neighbourhood.

 Images posted on Twitter showed emergency services including police officers, fire tenders and ambulances at the spot.

 Reuters was unable to verify the authenticity of the images.